Felipe705x/Felipe705x/README.md

 # Hello World!

-My name is Felipe Avendaño, I'm a Chilean Computer Science & Engineering student from Universidad de Chile.
+My name is Felipe Avendaño, I'm a Chilean Computer Science & Engineering student from Universidad de Chile and an Associate Software Engineer working in Nirvana Insurance.
 Welcome to my GitHub profile!

 ### Languages: